PabloFernandez93/basic-CRUD-functionality-with-express-and-mongoose/README.md

 How to run it:

+- install node.js
-- (you need to have node installed and mongodb running in the background)
+- install mongodb and run it in the background
 - npm init -y
 - npm i express ejs mongoose method-override
-- node index.js (to run the file)